 True Recovery Goes Deeper Than Symptoms of Dependency

 Counselors and medical professionals have training and experience to help a person get through withdrawals.
 The next, and often most crucial, step in recovery is creating a treatment plan that goes beyond the symptoms.
 An individualized treatment plan is something a person can take back to everyday life to stay clean and sober.

-Located in California, Serenity Lodge ensures that our Guests receive tools to use long after treatment ends.
-Utilizing everything learned during rehab will help our Guests avoid relapse and enjoy a long recovery.
+Located in California, Serenity Lodge ensures that our Clients receive tools to use long after treatment ends.
+Utilizing everything learned during rehab will help our Clients avoid relapse and enjoy a long recovery.

 We offer comprehensive services with amenities such as: